michaelr47/codec-project-3-magic-eight-ball/README.md

 # codec-project-3-magic-eight-ball
-//The user will be able to input a question, then our program will output a random fortune. js
+//The user will be able to input a question, then our program will output a random fortune. codecademy proj conditonals section

 let userName = 'Mike';
 userName ? console.log(`Hello, ${userName}!`) : console.log('Hello!');